Accusative and Dative

 Note the nominative plural form, where the accent changes from an acute to a circumflex; this is because the long ω in the penult is followed by a short ultima (the ending -αι, though a diphthong, counts as short for the purposes of accentuation).
 Therefore, the accent changes from an acute to a circumflex.
 (For the accentuation of the genitive plural form, see below.)

-The concept of looking to the genitive singular for a noun’s accent position is crucial, particularly in 3rd declension nouns when the nominative and genitive singular forms don’t always have the same number of syllables.
+The concept of looking to the genitive singular for a noun’s accent position is crucial, particularly when we learn about 3rd declension nouns, in which the nominative and genitive singular forms don’t always have the same number of syllables.
 For example, note γυνή, γυναικός, f. - “woman, wife.”
 The nom. sg. form has only two syllables while the genitive has three, and without the latter form, we wouldn’t know that the noun’s accent persists on the last syllable:

 Singular Plural